 This is what I do as an engineer.

-Since most people I meet usually ask me what Tribology is and what do I actually do as a mechanical engineer, here’s a post to clarify and maybe teach you something new. 🙂
+Since most people I meet usually ask me what Tribology is and what do I actually do as a mechanical engineer and for my PhD, here’s a post to clarify and maybe teach you something new. 🙂

 Tribology is a specialised interdisciplinary field within Mechanical engineering, dealing with friction, lubrication and wear phenomena, which was born in the 1960s.
 Unless you come from a tech background, that probably hasn’t clarified much, so let’s recap as simple as possible: